GabrielSlima/blog/articles/clean-code-clean-systems.md

         Quota will be made in a separated place.
     </p>
     <p>
         But this desing  still doesn't supports the SoC.
-The <strong>QuotaService</strong> is more of infrastrucutre concern than a domain concern.
+The <strong>QuotaService</strong> is more of a infrastrucutre concern than a domain concern.
 This is a service that will be responsible for dealing with the requests made by the user.
     </p>
     <img class="post-img" src="images/clean-code-clean-systems/SRPvsSoC-SRP-AND-SoC-NOT-BROKEN.svg" alt="Single Responsibility and Separation of Concerns not Broken">